* This page is for Consumers *

-Most older people receive medical care as outpatients.
-That is, they see their doctor in an office, then they go home.
+Most older people receive medical care in their doctor's office (see The Primary Care Practitioner).
 The office may be in a medical office building, a clinic, a hospital, or elsewhere.
-Diagnostic tests, such as blood tests or x-rays, are often done in a doctor's office.
-If not, they may be done at a nearby clinic.
-Some doctors' offices offer certain treatments, such as physical therapy.
+Diagnostic tests, such as blood tests or x-rays, are often done in a doctor’s office.
+Some doctors' offices offer treatments such as physical therapy.

-Hospitals provide the most comprehensive medical care, usually to people who are very sick.
-Older people may enter the hospital through the emergency department, or they may be scheduled for admission by a doctor.
+Hospitals provide the most comprehensive medical care (see Hospital Care).
+For older people in particular, staying in a hospital increases the risk of problems such as infections, pressure sores, confusion, and incontinence (see Problems Due to Hospitalization).
+Because of these risks, older people should be hospitalized only if they are very ill.
+Older people may enter the hospital through the emergency department or be scheduled for admission by a doctor.

 A doctor (who may be the person's primary care doctor, a specialist, or a staff doctor at the hospital) is in charge of the person’s care in the hospital.
 Sometimes several other doctors are involved.
 Nurses, who are available 24 hours a day, provide much of the care.
 A nurse is always available, but doctors may come and go at more irregular times.

 Many other people may help provide care in a hospital.
 They include pharmacists, dietitians, physical and occupational therapists, social workers, medical technicians, nurses' aides, and volunteers.

 How long people stay in the hospital depends partly on how sick they are, what the diagnosis is, and, if needed, what arrangements for continuing care can be made after discharge.
 The health care practitioners involved determine whether and what type of continuing care is needed.
 This care may be provided in a rehabilitation facility, in a long-term care facility, or in the home by a visiting nurse.